 10. Nevada

 The only moose species you can find in Nevada is the Shiras Moose, also known as the Yellowstone Moose, and the smallest of the North American moose subspecies.
 They are new residents of Nevada and have adapted well despite the state being a less traditional habitat.
-According to Go Hunt, the Nevada Department of Wildlife (NDOW) recently estimated around 40 to 50 moose living in the state.
-Earlier in 2022, the NDOW confirmed almost 500 sightings of moose – although some of these sightings could be from the same animal.
+The Nevada Department of Wildlife (NDOW) recently estimated around 107 moose living in the state, which is an increase from recent years.

 11. New Hampshire